dart-archive/www.dartlang.org/src/site/effective-dart/style/index.markdown

 *   `SCREAMING_CAPS` looks bad for many cases, particularly enum values for things like CSS colors.

-*   Constants often migrate to be being final non-const variables, which would necessitate a name change.
+*   Constants are often changed to final non-const variables, which would necessitate a name change.

 *   The `values` property automatically defined on an enum type is const and